Function 06 / 07 · Know

 What Know means.

-Know is the work of making the team's intelligence accessible.
+Know is the work of making the operation's intelligence accessible to whoever needs it.
+The team, and the AI.
 Not the work of writing documentation.
 Not the work of maintaining a wiki.
-The work of designing the knowledge layer so that the right answer is findable in seconds, by the person who needs it, when they need it, and stays current as the work changes.
+The work of designing the knowledge layer so the right answer is findable in seconds, lives in one source the AI is built on and the team trusts, and stays current as the work changes.

 Most CX teams have two knowledge bases.
 The official one: out of date, hard to search, written for compliance.
 And the real one: Slack messages, agent notes, screenshots in DMs, a shared doc someone made in 2023.
 The official KB is theatre.
 The real KB is invisible institutional memory.

 That's the gap Know names.
 Knowledge exists; it's just not where the team looks for it.
 The KB exists; it's just not what the team trusts.
+The AI runs on a snapshot of what was true once.
 Senior agents become walking knowledge bases because the actual one isn't usable.
 When they leave, the knowledge leaves with them.
+When the AI drifts, nobody notices because nobody is checking what it's grounded in.

-Haven's Know module starts with the findability audit.
+Haven's Know module starts with the findability audit across all three sources.
 What gets searched.
 What gets found.
 What gets used.
-What the team is actually using as knowledge (Slack, docs, notes), surfaced and consolidated.
+What the team is actually using as knowledge (Slack, docs, notes).
+What the AI was built on.
+The gaps surfaced and consolidated into one knowledge layer both populations work from.

-The KB becomes the place the team actually goes.
+The KB becomes the place the team actually goes and the source the AI is grounded in.
 Articles get retired more than added.
 Senior agents stop being load-bearing.
-Knowledge becomes a system, not a person.
+The AI stops drifting because its source updates with the team's.
+Knowledge becomes a system, not a person, and not a vendor's six-month-old snapshot.

 03